 Automate review and approval workflows

 Many organizations don’t have structured account reconciliation workflows.
-But leaving the process to chance can lead to certifications falling through the gaps.
-Some form of automated review and approval workflow ensures all steps of the reconciliation process are completed.
-It also provides a full audit trail that captures every decision, whether robotic or manual, and piece of evidence used for decision-making throughout the entire process.
+However, leaving the process to chance can lead to certifications falling through the gaps.
+Some automated review and approval workflow ensures all steps of the reconciliation process are completed.
+It also provides a full audit trail that captures every decision, whether robotic or manual and piece of evidence used for decision-making throughout the entire process.

 Validate with underlying applications such as ERP or other systems of record